greenelab/iscb-diversity-manuscript/manuscript.md

 | African | 16,105 | Samuel A Assefa, Nyaradzo M. Mgodi, Stanley Kimbung Mbandi, Oyebode J Oyeyemi, Ezekiel Adebiyi |
 | Israeli | 4,549 | Tal Vider-Shalit, Itsik Pe'er, Michal Lavidor, Yoav Gothilf, Dvir Netanely |

-Table: **Predicting nationality of names trained on Wikipedia's living people.**
+Table: **Predicting name-origin regions of names trained on Wikipedia's living people.**
 The table lists the 8 grouped regions of countries and the number of living people for each region that the LSTM was trained on.
 Example names shows actual author names that received a high prediction for each region.
 Full information about which countries comprised each region can be found in the online dataset [`country_to_region.tsv`](https://github.com/greenelab/wiki-nationality-estimate/blob/master/data/country_to_region.tsv).